 - 1 pound cherry tomatoes or 2 large tomatoes diced

 - 8 oz fresh mozzarella, cut into bite sized pieces

 - 2 ears corn on the cob, peeled, rinsed, and removed from the cob

 - 4-5 ounces arugula

 - fresh basil leaves

-In your blender, combine all ingredients and blend, in the highest speed, until smooth and creamy.
+- In your blender or food processor, combine all of the dressing ingredients.
+Blend, on the highest speed, until smooth and creamy.
 Set aside.

-When you are ready to serve the salad, add the fried bread to the salad, toss with your Lemon Basil Dressing and combine.
+- When you are ready to serve the salad, add the fried bread to the salad, toss with your Lemon Basil Dressing.

 - Garnish with a drizzle of balsamic glaze and additional tiny basil leaves.
 Serve immediately.